 Zale Lipshy University Hospital is one of the world’s premier neurological diagnostic and treatment centers.
 In addition to the neurosciences, the 148-bed Zale Lipshy University Hospital is also a treatment center for hematologic malignancies, ophthalmology, oral surgery, psychiatry, rehabilitation, and other services.

 It has been certified as an Advanced Comprehensive Stroke Center by The Joint Commission.

 Locations and Clinics

-UT Southwestern Zale Lipshy University Hospital is located on Harry Hines Boulevard, in the Southwestern Medical District, adjacent to Parkland Memorial Hospital and directly across the street from the new Parkland under construction.
+UT Southwestern Zale Lipshy University Hospital is located on Harry Hines Boulevard, in the Southwestern Medical District, across from Parkland Memorial Hospital.

 The Southwestern Medical District and Zale Lipshy are just east of Interstate 35E, and minutes away from both downtown Dallas and Love Field Airport.

 Staffed 24/7 by multispecialty stroke care professionals representing neurology, neurosurgery, neuroangiography, rehabilitation medicine, nursing, pharmacy, nutrition, and physical, occupational, and speech therapy

 The eight-bed EMU is equipped with the latest technology to diagnose and treat patients with difficult-to-control seizures.